Certified Source Blog

 Heavy equipment operators are responsible for operating and maintaining machinery used in fields of engineering, construction, excavating, and installation.
 Equipment may include compactors, excavators, bulldozers, cranes and large trucks.
 For most positions, a high school diploma is required, but the majority of positions will require on the job training and related equipment certifications for heavy machinery operation.
 Candidates will also have to have a commercial driver’s license (CDL).
 Often, contractor associations sponsor apprenticeship programs.
 Wages depend on company and location, but as workers gain experience, salaries range between $35,000 and $55,000 annually.

-The highest paid positions within the construction industry are also the positions requiring the most training and/or certifications and related technical education.
+The highest-paid positions within the construction industry are also the positions requiring the most training and/or certifications and related technical education.
 Most often, these positions require working on the details of a construction site, such as electrical or plumbing fixtures.
 They may also include working as a mechanic for large machinery or a position requiring a great deal of skill, only acquired through experience.
 Let’s look at three of the top skilled positions within the construction industry.

 Electricians may work on residential, industrial or commercial electrical construction and maintenance.
 Their responsibilities include the installation, maintenance, and repair of electrical systems.
 Most electricians will complete formal apprenticeships before taking on full responsibilities.
 Most positions require vocational training or related certifications, especially for larger or more complicated project positions.
 Electricians typically make an average of $51,800 annually or $25/hour.
 Some job opportunities find top electricians making upwards of $44/hour.

 The primary job of plumbers and/or pipefitters is to install, fix and adjust pipes and other equipment involved in gas and liquid distribution.
 Plumbers must complete a vocational program, and most will complete an apprenticeship before taking on complex projects.
 Others may attend a technical school for training.
 Plumbers can be employed on residential, commercial and industrial sites.
-They may also work as a supervisor for a plumbing/pipe fitting team on large, extensive projects.
+They may also work as a supervisor for a plumbing/pipefitting team on large, extensive projects.
 Plumbers make an average annual salary of $50,620 or about $25/hour.
 Plumbers are required to be licensed in most states.

 Construction mechanics are primarily responsible for repairing and maintaining construction equipment and other large machinery on site.
 They perform some of the most important jobs within a construction setting by keeping equipment functioning optimally and preventing breakdowns.
 Often, construction mechanics will specialize in either electrical or mechanical maintenance, earning at least a technical degree.
-Most positions require 2-3 years work of related mechanical experience.
+Most positions require 2-3 years of work of related mechanical experience.
 Responsibilities often include oversight of both equipment and other mechanics.
 Top positions, especially those for large equipment, can make upwards of $70,000 annually, making this one of the top paid positions within the construction industry.

 How a Staffing Firm Can Help

 Whether you are just graduating with a technical degree or looking to change career industries, you will be one of many applicants looking to get that job.
-Getting a call back can be difficult, even if you have good experience.
+Getting a call back can be difficult, even if you have a good experience.
 Using a staffing agency can make all the difference.
 They are connected with all of the top construction employers in your area and can connect you with the right construction job in this fast-paced and competitive industry.
 There are more positions available within construction than there are workers to fill them, so finding the perfect position for you is important.
 Staffing agencies may also have access to job openings that are not publicly available.

-Certified Source Staffing Professionals
+Certified Source Performance Group

 Certified Source is one of the premier staffing agencies in Tulsa, Oklahoma, employing the most trusted and experienced staffing professionals in the industry.
 Our organization is dedicated to quality service.
-We focus on local construction markets and connecting employees to employers with custom tailored staffing solutions.
+We focus on local construction markets and connecting employees to employers with custom-tailored staffing solutions.
 Whether you are looking for your first entry-level position in the construction industry or have years of experience and are ready for a position with more responsibility, contact us today at Certified Source.
 We are here to connect you with that perfect job!